REVERSAL POINT

 • default in debt service leads to money evaporation.

-Economic stability leads to systemic leveraging; leveraging results in a bubble; its reversal results in financial crisis; and deleveraging results in its consequential protracted economy.
-This set of financial crisis dynamics seems to be a built-in mechanism of modern money by design.
-As a result, money can affect the real economy, and is, therefore, not neutral.
-Furthermore, monetary policy, with the CPI as its primary target, might fail to contain the behaviour of other prices, such as asset price and commodities prices, adding further uncertainty.
+Economic stability gives rise to a systemic leveraging paradigm; leveraging results in a debt-fueled bubble economy; its consequential reversal results in a financial crisis; and an ensuing deleveraging paradigm unfolds protracted stagnated economy.
+This series of financial crisis dynamics seems to be a built-in mechanism of modern money by design.
+As a result, money can affect the real economy, therefore, is not neutral.

-The bond wave mapping shows that the two historic systemic financial crises occurred during two bull waves.
+The bond wave mapping shows that the two historic systemic financial crises occurred during two bull bond cycles.
 Although they unfolded in different manners, in both cases their impact resulted in deflationary pressure to drive down the bond wave.
-In the case of the Great Depression, it lasted until the end of the bull bond market.

-This section addressed a parallelism in the synchronization between the private debt cycle and bull bond waves.
+This section addressed a parallelism in the synchronization between the private debt cycle and 2 bull bond waves.
 In the next section, we will discuss some aspects of the fiscal cycle, which is largely influenced by the consequence of the modern private debt cycle.

 Note